mrniket/Swift-Collections/README.md

 A collection that models linked nodes in a hierarchical tree structure.
 A tree contains a root value and 0 or more children trees.

 ### Multimap
-A collection that maps keys to 0 or more, similar to Map, but in which each key may be associated with multiple values.
+A collection that maps keys to values, similar to Map, but in which each a key may be associated with multiple values.

 ## Version